-Degree Awarded: Master of Science in Design Research (MSDes) Calendar Type: Quarter Total Credit Hours: 46.0 Co-op Option: None Classification of Instructional Programs (CIP) code: 50.0499 Standard Occupational Classification (SOC) code: 04.0401
+Degree Awarded: Master of Science in Design Research (MsDes)

+Classification of Instructional Programs (CIP) code: 50.0499 Standard Occupational Classification (SOC) code: 04.0401

-The Design Research program creates an arena for advanced students to explore and enhance their skills in design research areas that include technology, environmental design and health, including community-based design.
+The Design Research program creates an arena for advanced students to explore and enhance their skills in areas that include technology, environmental design and health, including community-based design.
 Driven by the interdisciplinary nature of design, the program addresses the future in response to the emerging and complex designed environment.
 Designers operate in a world of increasing intricacy; this degree gives candidates a greater depth of knowledge and experience in topics relevant to present and future challenges in design.
+In this self-defined and flexible MS in Design Research program, students have the option to study full- or part-time, meaning that students can work a full-time job while pursuing their graduate degree.
+This program is unique in that it gives students the ability to chart their own customized pathways to consider multidisciplinary problems beyond the scope of traditional boundaries of individual design disciplines.
+Our flexible approach allows students to collaborate locally and regionally with research labs and organizations, such as the Department of Public Health, to build connections that will drive professional success.